samuel-adekunle/disse/README.md

 - [X] Sequence Diagram Visualisation
   - [X] Using [PlantUML](https://plantuml.com/en-dark/sequence-diagram)
 - [X] Unit testing framework for the system
+- [X] Interrupts: Sleep, Start, Stop (Permanent)

 ## Pending work

+- [ ] Standardize dropping messages
+- [ ] Restrict external access to debugLog and umlLog (think I already do this)
-- [ ] Fault Injection
+- [ ] Refactor existing examples (especially tests)
-  - [X] Allow certain operations on nodes after certain amounts of time: Sleep, Stop, Start, Restart using a separate queues
 - [ ] Test interrupts in an example
 - [ ] Busy nodes?
 Consider only handling messages when the node is not busy i.e. Need to keep track of busy nodes
-- [ ] Standardize dropping messages
-- [ ] Restrict external access to debugLog and umlLog (think I already do this)
-- [ ] Refactor existing examples
 - [ ] TCP example
   - [ ] File transfer example built on top of TCP
 - [ ] Create detailed project plan